East HamptonEast Hampton

 400 Hands Creek Road in East Hampton is Neil Patrick Harris and husband David Burtka’s new address.
-The Real Deal reported on the first of March that the couple paid $5.5M for the four-bedroom, 5,250-square-foot mansion.
-The couple’s estate, sitting on 13.5 acres, comes complete with a tennis court, cabana, rooftop hot tub, chef’s kitchen, wine cellar, four fireplaces, and several secluded gardens on the grounds.
+On the first of March, the Real Deal reported that the couple paid $5.5M for the four-bedroom, 5,250-square-foot mansion.
+The couple’s estate, sitting on 13.5 acres, comes complete with a tennis court, cabana, rooftop hot tub, chef’s kitchen, wine cellar, four fireplaces, and several secluded gardens the grounds.

 Image by Rach / Flickr

 According to Behind the Hedges, the property had an original asking price of $6.5M.
-It also has a radical pedigree: 400 Hands Creek Road is the former home of Grove Press Publisher Barney Rosset who won several First Amendment cases to be able to publish D. H. Lawrence’s Lady Chatterley’s Lover and distribute Henry Miller’s Tropic of Cancer in the 1960s.
-Rosset also helped bring the New Left increased prominence by publishing The Autobiography of Malcolm X as well as authors Che Guevara, Ho Chi Minh, Samuel Beckett, and Allen Ginsberg.
+It also has a radical pedigree: 400 Hands Creek Road is the former home of Grove Press publisher Barney Rosset, who won several First Amendment cases to publish D. H. Lawrence’s Lady Chatterley’s Lover and distribute Henry Miller’s Tropic of Cancer in the 1960s.
+Rosset also helped bring the New Left increased prominence by publishing The Autobiography of Malcolm X and authors Che Guevara, Ho Chi Minh, Samuel Beckett, and Allen Ginsberg.

 Political satirist and commentator Samantha Bee and her husband Jason Jones purchased a co-op at 300 Riverside Drive in February for $3.7M.
 The top floor four-bedroom, 2.5 bath apartment has a living room that features a marble mantle that was originally in the famous Plaza Hotel and is large enough to accommodate a baby grand piano with loads of space to still entertain in style and comfort.

-The original asking price for the condo was $8.75M according to StreetEasy, which also reported that the space formerly housed an art gallery and is fitted with a reclaimed marble vanity from the Museum of Modern Art, among other fixtures, fittings, appliances, and objets befitting a modern gal-about-town.
+The original asking price for the condo was $8.75M, according to StreetEasy, which also reported that space formerly housed an art gallery and is fitted with a reclaimed marble vanity from the Museum of Modern Art, among other fixtures, fittings, appliances, and objects befitting a modern gal-about-town.